El Dorado Arkansas Regional Office

 Educational Institutes, Healthcare, Municipalities, organization and Regional Government agencies for recruitment of

-BCDCCA members, from the African American and Black community, of Pine Bluff, Jefferson County, and the
+BCDCCA members, from the African American and Black community, of El Dorado Union County, and the

 6. Training and Education.
 Promote existing and develop new training and education programs and seminars to help